-One thing to note that this variant does not come with the HEPA airclean filter out of the box.
-But you can purchase that separately if you so decide to go with the better filtration that these HEPA filters bring to the table.
+One thing to note is this variant doesn’t have the HEPA air clean filter out of the box.
+But you can purchase this part separately if you so decide to go with the better filtration that these HEPA filters bring to the table.

-This tool would be great on bare floor, low pile carpet and rugs.
+This tool would be great on bare floors, low pile carpet, and rugs.

 But the twisty parquet tool or STB205-3 is not included.

-If this has less tools then why is it more expensive than the green C3 Limited Edition?
+If this has fewer tools, then why is it more expensive than the green C3 Limited Edition?

-Well it could be that this comes with LED spotlight handle that helps with visibility.
+Well, it could be that this comes with an LED spotlight handle that helps with visibility.

-This model would be great for homes with bare floor and some low pile carpet that don’t have any pets.
+This model would be great for homes with bare floors and some low pile carpet that doesn’t have any pets.

 Between this and the Limited Edition, I’d go with the limited edition because it comes with the extra floor tool with the beater bar.

-Even though it won’t deep clean, the brush roll will help a bit in terms of agitation.
+Even though it can’t deep clean carpets, the brush roll will help a bit in terms of agitation.

 The bright yellow Calima is similar to the Limited Edition, the main difference that instead of the AllTeQ combination floor tool.

-This comes with the more agile SBB300-3 parquet twister with it’s soft brushes that I think is the best tool to have if you want to clean sensitive easily scratched hardwood.
+This model comes with the more agile SBB300-3 parquet twister with its soft brushes that I think is the best tool to have if you want to clean sensitive, easily scratched hardwood.

 Great only for low pile carpet

-It also comes with the air powered turbo comfort brush, so this will only work well on low pile carpet.
+It also comes with the air-powered turbo comfort brush, so this will only work well on low pile carpets.

 Don’t expect any deep cleaning action from this variant.

-I’d pick that tool anytime over the the LED light.
+I’d pick that tool anytime over the LED light.